section-engineering-education/engineering-education/content/articles/implement-a-collapsible-view-using-a-cardview/index.md

 ### Prerequisites
 Before you begin, you should have:
-- Basic knowledge of android development using Java programming language.
+- Basic knowledge of Android development using Java programming language.
-- A Laptop.
 - An Android IDE.
 I am using [Android Studio](https://developer.android.com/studio).
 - Migrate your project to use AndroidX libraries.
 If not, [here](https://developer.android.com/jetpack/androidx/migrate) is how you can migrate your project.
-- Good spirits!

 #### Step One: Create a new Android Studio project
-Create a new project in Android Studio.
-Use an empty activity.
-Name the project **Collapsing Card View.** Select `Java` as the language and `API 21` as the minimum SDK and click *finish*.
+Create a new Android Studio project using an Empty activity template.
+Name the project **Collapsing Card View**.
+Select *Java* as the language and *API 21* as the minimum SDK and click *finish*.

 #### Step Two: Adding the required dependencies
 To use the `CardView`, you must add the CardView dependency.
 To add the `CardView` dependency, you need to add Google’s Maven repository to your project.